wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

 Select the desired libraries to add to the project by checking the box next to each, then click :guilabel:`OK`.
 The JSON file will be copied to the ``vendordeps`` folder in the project, adding the library as a dependency to the project.

-If you want to install a vendor library in online mode, press :kbd:`Ctrl+Shift+P` and type WPILib or click on the WPILib icon in the top right to open the WPILib Command Palette and begin typing :guilabel:`Manage Vendor Libraries` and select it in the menu, and then click on :guilabel:`Install new libraries (online)` instead and copy + paste your vendor JSON URL.
+In order to install a vendor library in online mode, press :kbd:`Ctrl+Shift+P` and type WPILib or click on the WPILib icon in the top right to open the WPILib Command Palette and begin typing :guilabel:`Manage Vendor Libraries` and select it in the menu, and then click on :guilabel:`Install new libraries (online)` instead and copy + paste the vendor JSON URL.

 Checking for Updates (Offline)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since dependencies are version managed and done on a per-project bases, even if you have installed an updated library using an offline installer, you will need to :guilabel:`Manage Vendor Libraries` and select :guilabel:`Check for updates (offline)` for each project you wish to update.
+Since dependencies are version managed on a per-project basis, even when installed offline, you will need to :guilabel:`Manage Vendor Libraries` and select :guilabel:`Check for updates (offline)` for each project you wish to update.

 Checking for Updates (Online)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~